Jayce1kk/GSDP/README.md

 ### Overview

 Synthesizing high-quality reasoning data for continual training has proven effective in enhancing the reasoning capabilities of Large Language Models (LLMs).
 However, previous synthetic approaches struggle to scale up data cost-efficiently and often generate data similar to the seed.
 In this paper, we propose the Graph-based Synthetic Data Pipeline (GSDP), an elegant and efficient framework for scaling high-quality reasoning instructions.
 Inspired by the cognitive mechanism in human learning, we extract knowledge points from seed data and construct a knowledge point relationships graph to explore their interconnections.
 We innovatively propose to leverage both explicit and implicit relationships in the graph for new data synthesis, which achieves a 255-fold data expansion and generates more diverse data.
 Furthermore, GSDP, powered by open-source models, produces synthesis quality comparable to GPT-4-0613 while keeping costs 100 times lower.
 Focusing on the challenging domain of mathematical reasoning, we present the GSDP-MATH dataset comprising over 1.91 million math question-solution pairs.
 Experimental results demonstrate that GSDP-MATH features superior data quality, and models fine-tuned on it outperform other methods in mathematical and out-of-domain reasoning tasks.

+### Applicable Domains:
+This synthetic data pipeline is applicable to mathematics, coding, and most scientific domains.

 ## Citation